Burt Butlers

 Don York is a regular trombonist with the band, deputising for Keith

-Blundell and, over the past 16 years, the pair have featured in trombone duets
+Blundell and, over the past 16 years, the pair have featured in trombone

 during many Thursday evening sessions.
 Don was trombonist with the Crescent